A generalized Goulden-Jackson cluster method and lattice path enumeration: An application to lattice path enumeration

 Using monoid networks, we can model a wide variety of bounded lattice paths with different types of steps and various restrictions, so we may use the tools that we have for monoid networks to obtain generating functions for counting lattice paths of bounded height.
 Taking the formal power series limit as $m\rightarrow\infty$ yields analogous results for lattice paths of unbounded height.

 The idea of representing lattice paths as walks in digraphs and the transfer-matrix method are standard techniques in lattice path enumeration; see \cite{Krattenthaler2015} for a recent survey of the literature.
-Such an approach has not yet been combined with the Goulden--Jackson cluster method to count lattice paths by occurrences of subwords, which we shall do here.
+Such an approach has not yet been combined with the Goulden\textendash Jackson cluster method to count lattice paths by occurrences of subwords, which we shall do here.

 However, the original version of the cluster method was applied by Wang \cite{Wang2011} to count Dyck paths by occurrences of various subwords.
+Using his approach, each cluster formed from the subwords that one wishes to keep track of is given its own step.
+For example, to count Dyck paths by occurrences of $UUD$, the only cluster $UUD$ is replaced by the step $U^{\prime},$ which reduces the problem to counting paths with steps $U$, $U^{\prime}$, and $D$ that start at the origin, end on the $x$-axis, and never go below the $x$-axis.
+More generally, Wang's method reduces the problem of counting Dyck paths by occurrences of prescribed subwords to counting paths with a larger set of steps satisfying the same restrictions, which can be done by producing recursive decompositions for these paths and solving the associated functional equations for their generating functions.

-His approach is fundamentally different in that it relies on recursive decompositions of paths and does not use the correspondence to walks in digraphs, whereas our method reduces almost all of the computations to matrix algebra.
+Some of our results can be obtained via Wang's method, but there are two key differences between our method and Wang's.
+First, our method allows us to only keep track of subwords that occur only at a prescribed set of heights, which is not possible using Wang's approach.
+Moreover, Wang's approach does not use the correspondence between lattice paths and walks in digraphs, and also relies on recursive decompositions of paths which may not always be easy to obtain; our method is more systematic and reduces almost all of the computations to matrix algebra.
 Because Wang conducted his investigation on Dyck paths, we shall instead focus on Motzkin paths in this paper.